-- Industry cost data are converted from the reference currency in the PES Database (note that in the case of this study, all projects are from the United States and all project costs were in U.S. dollars; therefore, no currency adjustment was needed) - Differences in local labor rates are used to convert field labor costs from the reference location to the project's location - Office services and materials procurement typically follow World Open Market (WOM) pricing; for some regions, these costs are also adjusted from the reference location to the project's location - These location-adjustment factors can change over time, and IPA updates them as needed
+- United States and all project costs were in U.S. dollars; therefore, no currency adjustment was needed) Differences in local labor rates are used to convert field labor costs from the reference location to the project's - location - Office services and materials procurement typically follow World Open Market (WOM) pricing; for some regions, these costs are also adjusted from the reference location to the project's location - These location-adjustment factors can change over time, and IPA updates them as needed - Unusual events - Costs in the PES Database exclude the effect of workers' strikes, natural disasters, global pandemics, etc.

-Unusual events

-- Costs in the PES Database exclude the effect of workers' strikes, natural disasters, global pandemics, etc.